mastersanto/ui-test/README.md

 App: [localhost:3000](http://localhost:3000)

 ## TODO

-* Enable 'Vote Now' button and its variants
+* Enable 'Vote Now' button and its variants, now user is able to vote directly clicking on ThumbsUp/ThumbsDown buttons.

-* Switch cards view: list or grid
-* Cosmectics styles
+**NOTE:** Different users can open different browsers (even private mode if they want) and the voting count will persist for all of them due to the websocket subscription.

 --------------------------------------------------

 Zemoga Front End Development - Candidate Test v2.1
 ==================================================